cicada-lang/cicada-solo/README.md

   - 中文 / Chinese: [CicadaLanguageCN](https://t.me/CicadaLanguageCN)
 - IRC: `#cicada-lang` at [libera.chat](https://libera.chat)

+## Thanks

+Thanks [PLCT Lab](https://github.com/plctlab), for sponsoring our community at very early stage of our project.

+Thanks [Dan Friedman](www.cs.indiana.edu/~dfried), for we learned most of our knowledge about programming language design from your little books.

+Thanks [David Christiansen](https://davidchristiansen.dk), for coauthoring ["The Little Typer"](https://mitpress.mit.edu/9780262536431/the-little-typer) with Dan, and writing up great tutorials ([1](https://davidchristiansen.dk/tutorials/nbe), [2](https://davidchristiansen.dk/tutorials/implementing-types-hs.pdf)) about dependent types.

 ## Contributions

 > Be polite, do not bring negative emotion to others.